Heritage-class cutter: Program cost

 In a 2022 Life Cycle Cost Estimate, the Coast Guard estimated total program acquisition cost for 25 ships to be $17.6B, consisting of $12.5B of program costs and $5.2B of non-program costs, according to a June 2023 GAO report.
 This cost would indicate $704M per ship as a crude bottom-line number.
 The report found that costs estimates had risen by $5.1B since 2012.

 The $5.2B of non-program costs consist of $1.4 billion for facilities (homeports and shore infrastructure), $2.1 billion for government-furnished equipment, $1.0 billion for outfitting and post-delivery, and approximately $0.7 billion unspecified costs.
 Subtracting the cost of shore facilities ($1.4B) gives an acquisition cost of $16.2B, or $648M per hull.

 However, the per-ship cost of Austal hulls may be cheaper.
 Subtracting the $659M in relief funding for Eastern Shipbuilding Group (ESG) and amortizing the $176M in detailed design work for Austal gives a per-hull cost of $631M per ship.

-The Austal portion of their 11-ship run is $292M per hull, prior to any government-furnished equipment or anciliary costs.
+The Austal portion of their 11-ship run is $292M per hull, prior to any government-furnished equipment or ancillary costs.
 The cost of Austal's bid was lower than ESG's bid by a material amount, leading to Austal winning the contract despite ESG being more competitive in other aspects.
 Adding to this hull cost the cost of GFE, outfitting, and other non-program costs results in $181M in unaccounted-for programmed costs, if the $631M per-ship cost is to be believed.

 The July 2025 cancellation of 2 of Eastern Shipbuilding's 4 ships, reducing the apparent program from 25 to 23 ships, will result in higher program costs per ship if those 2 hulls are not reordered at a later date.
-The GAO report also notes that awarding ships 16-25 to a new shipbuilder, rather than to Austal, would result in additional detailed design work and would raise the lifecycle costs of the fleet by introducing an additional variant with reduced commonality.
+The GAO report also notes that awarding ships 16–25 to a new shipbuilder, rather than to Austal, would result in additional detailed design work and would raise the lifecycle costs of the fleet by introducing an additional variant with reduced commonality.